openchargemap/ocm-app/README.md

 3. To run in desktop browser: `ionic serve`

 ## Web production build:
-Run `ionic cordova build browser --prod` which will output html build to www folder
+Run `ionic build --prod` which will output html build to www folder.
+When updating live app, preserve web.config and favicon.

 ## Platform Specifics
 - Web uses a web/js mapping provider for the browser version